Noureddine Naybet

 Noureddine Naybet (نور الدين نيبت; born 10 February 1970) is a Moroccan former professional footballer who played as a central defender.
-He played in Spain (Deportivo de La Coruña) and Portugal for Sporting CP and England for Tottenham Hotspur.
+He played in Spain for Deportivo de La Coruña and in Portugal for Sporting CP, as well as in France for FC Nantes and in England for Tottenham Hotspur.
 He is considered one of the best defenders in La Liga of his generation.
 Naybet spent the longest and most successful period of his career with Deportivo La Coruña in Spain's La Liga, from 1996 to 2004.
 He was named the 44th greatest African player of all time by the African football expert Ed Dove.

 Naybet played a record 115 matches for the Morocco national team scoring four goals, representing the country in two World Cups and six Africa Cup of Nations tournaments.

 Early life

 Born in Casablanca on 10 February 1970, the young toddler, addicted to football, spent much of his time teasing the ball, in the streets of Derb Chorfa.
 Already talented and hardworking, he was quickly spotted by the Étoile de Casablanca, where he only stayed a week before joining Wydad Casablanca.